Abstract

 The TYPO3 DataHandler: Architecture Analysis

-The DataHandler is not designed as a high-throughput tool, but rather as a comprehensive gatekeeper for all data manipulations within the TYPO3 backend.
-This design approach has far-reaching performance implications.
+The DataHandler is not designed as a high-throughput tool, but as a comprehensive gatekeeper for all data manipulation within the TYPO3 backend.
+This design has far-reaching performance implications.

 The Gatekeeper Principle

 The DataHandler is the exclusive entry point for all write operations to TCA-managed tables.
-This strict control guarantees system-wide consistency – but generates significant overhead for every single operation:
+This strict control guarantees system-wide consistency, but it adds significant overhead to every single operation:

 - Permission Enforcement: Evaluation of backend user permissions, page mount restrictions, and access rights for each record.